 There were a bunch of other fun tests like weathering screwdrivers, dropping packed boxes repeatedly to see how the product held up and then everyone’s favorite Festivus test, the feats of strength, but no one wanted to give that one a go or air their grievances.
 As for the weathering of tools like screwdrivers, I recently found a Husky straight slot screwdriver I left in my backyard for the last year and a half… once I brushed the dirt off it was good as new.

 This was just day one and I really slacked on the pictures.
-Today is the actual tool event, so check back soon to see the really cool stuff.
+Check out day two to see all of the tools!

 ~ Lazy Guy